 What I love about the work that I do is that it keeps me thinking, even when I’m not working.

-- Resistance is often not about the change that is being made, but an expression of dissatisfaction with other challenges – when writing about resistance from their neighbours, Isabella Tree understands that it may be easier to voice opposition to the rewilding project than tackle the complex and impactful challenges presented by EU bureaucracy or government policy.
+Resistance is often not about the change that is being made, but an expression of dissatisfaction with other challenges.
+When writing about resistance from their neighbours, Isabella Tree understands that it may be easier to voice opposition to the rewilding project than tackle the complex and impactful challenges presented by EU bureaucracy or government policy.
 Similarly, we find resistance comes in many forms and find it helpful to value resistance to change and discover where it’s coming from and why.

-- Humility is essential – a willingness to admit you’ve got it wrong, along with an understanding that you don’t have all the answers, will get you further than anything else.
+A willingness to admit you’ve got it wrong, along with an understanding that you don’t have all the answers, will get you further than anything else.
 Accepting help from others, acknowledging the skill of experts and, in this case, letting nature take its course, all demonstrate exceptional strength.

 Here to help